 In the case of disability to work, the impact of the observed characteristics differs as well among the various groups.
+The Antilleans, characterized by a fast outflow, show an advantageous baseline hazard which may indicate that they have the relevant transition skills.
 The low outflow of Turks, Moroccans and Surinamese seems to be primarily related to the observed characteristics.
 The coefficients do not add significantly to the explanation, although recent research shows that miscommunication between immigrant clients on the one hand, and civil servants from the agency responsible for the disability benefits on the other hand, helps to explain the disadvantaged outflow chances of the first (Veenman 2006).